-I recently wrote about the use of fiber optic cable for physical intrusion detection.
+I recently wrote about using fiber optic cable for physical intrusion detection.
 In that post, I mentioned single- and multi-mode fiber.
 Here, I'd like to discuss the two types in more detail.
-This is a bit of a technical overview, so if you are looking for deep details or a non-technical explanation, this may not be for you.
+This is a bit of a technical overview, so if you are looking for in-depth details or a non-technical explanation, this may not be for you.

 What are the fiber characteristics?

 There are four types of multi-mode fiber summarized in the table below